 TRL uses its IFRS insurance liabilities as the starting point for determining the Solvency II technical provisions.
-Adjustments are made to move from the IFRS basis to the Solvency II basis.
-These adjustments are detailed within Section D2.
+Adjustments are made to move from the IFRS basis to the Solvency II basis, which include the transfer of certain insurance asset classes for reallocation and inclusion within the Solvency II technical provisions.
+These adjustments are detailed in sections D1 to D3.